hinkleydev/SNIP5/README.md

 # SNIP5 - code storage system

 ## Usage
-To use this app, activate the `.venv`, and run `flask --app flaskr run`.
+To use this app, activate the `.venv`, and run `flask --app flaskr/main.py run`.